ichthyop/ichthyop/doc/process.rst

 Ichthyop processes
 ###############################

 In this section, the different Ichthyop processes are described.
+These processes are implemented in the classes within the :samp:`action` folder.

+Parameters associated with these processes must be included in :samp:`action` blocks.

 .. toctree::
    :maxdepth: 2